-Yoga in Nepal, Nepal is a true Yoga and spiritual learning center based on classical, spiritual and scientific research situated in the lap of the natural beauty.
+Yoga in Nepal, Nepal, is a pure Yoga and spiritual learning center based on classical, religious, and scientific research situated in the lap of natural beauty.
 Yoga is derived from the Sanskrit word ‘yog’ which means ‘to join’ the science of life, the integration of mind and body.
 The union of the spirit with the divine via tools bestowed from the rishis, ascetics, and yogis of ages past.

-The Eight Fold Path of yoga from sage Patanjali’s yoga sutra delves deeply into the morality of living and plunges into the human psyche.
-It consists Yama (self-restraint), Niyama (Self-observances) Asana, Pranayama (breath techniques), Pratyahara (Withdrawal of the senses), Dharana (concentration) and Dhyana (meditation) and Samadhi (identification of pure consciousness).
+The Eight-Fold Path of yoga from sage Patanjali’s yoga sutra delves deeply into the morality of living and plunges into the human psyche.
+It consists of Yama (self-restraint), Niyama (Self-observances) Asana, Pranayama (breath techniques), Pratyahara (Withdrawal of the senses), Dharana (concentration) and Dhyana (meditation) and Samadhi (identification of pure consciousness).

 There is an Inter-relationship between yoga and meditation.
 Part of Lord Buddha’s contribution to developing Samadhi (while focusing on a platform of ethics and morality).
 You can choose whether to concentrate wholly on yoga, or more specifically on meditation, or saturate yourself in both of these.

 For millennia, The Himalayas have played a key role in humankind’s journey to self-realization.
 Its total isolation from the rest of the world, its serene solitude, has been an ideal environment for looking within.
 Nepal has inherited this unique pas, which is evident in its everyday life and culture when it comes to diving deep into your consciousness or floating in total awareness.
 It still does have individuals and institutions capable of guiding you to this noble path to the cosmic universe, which has an infinite beauty of its own.